froggicat/flashie/README.md

+!! main branch currently not being worked on - v2-multi-user is being worked on at the moment !!

 # Spec Companion

 A personal flashcard app for A-level revision.
 Every card is attached to a point in an official exam specification, so you can see what you’ve covered and what still has gaps.